OpsChasingDev/PowerShell_Bootcamp/Curriculum.md

   - if this is the first language you're learning, do not be afraid!

 ## DISCOVERABILITY
+- finding cmdlets
+- finding help on specific cmdlets
+- finding help on larger concept topics
+- finding modules

 ## OBJECTS AS THE FOUNDATION OF POWERSHELL'S POWER

+## WORKING WITH OPERATORS

+## LOOPING AND LOGIC CONSTRUCTS

+## INTRODUCTION TO SCRIPTING
+- tools we use for scripting